trentbrooks/ofxMovieClip/README.md

 ofxMovieClip & ofxImageSequenceLoader are a set of helper classes for loading and controlling image sequences.
 These were created to add simple timeline control similar to Flash ( play(), stop(), gotoAndPlay(), etc ).
-Works with Openframeworks 0073.

 Now templated with ofxTextureMovieClip/ofxTextureImageSequence for ofTexture's, ofxFboMovieClip/ofxFboImageSequence for ofFbo's, and ofxPixelsMovieClip/ofxPixelsImageSequence for ofPixels. ofPixels are good for very large image sequences, stored on disk instead of graphics card.